 Fourth, there are a number of articles that talk about the benefits of drinking warm water with honey and fresh lemon juice (which is obviously sour).
 Some of these benefits include boosting the immune system, aiding with digestion, and helping to cleanse the body.
 Read here for more information.

 Finally, we do believe that eating raw, unfiltered honey does have a number of health benefits.
-We have written about these benefits in past blog posts, such as here and here.
+We have written about these benefits in past blog posts, such as the Top 10 Health Benefits of Raw Honey.
 So we endorse eating raw honey for general health and wellness, but we are very wary of dramatic, honey-related healing claims that are posted on the internet.
 And if you have a serious medical condition such as cancer, then you should seek advice from a qualified medical professional.